 Clan Childlaw provides a legal and advocacy service for children and young people.
 They deliver free, confidential legal advice and representation in Edinburgh, the Lothians and Glasgow to children and young people up to the age of 18, or 21 if they have been Looked After.
 They also provide free information and guidance about children’s rights and the law to family members, carers and adults who work with children or young people in Scotland.
 Visit their website to find out more.

 Scottish Legal Aid Board Legal aid helps people who cannot afford to pay for someone to help them with their legal problems.
 More information is available on the Scottish Legal Aid Board website or you can call 0131 226 7061.
-They also have a leaflet written just for young people to help you understand what help they can give you.
-Please click on the link to read this leaflet.

 There are also some other agencies who may be able to give you more help and information…